gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { IDashboardDateFilterConfig as IDashboardDateFilterConfig_2 } from '@gooddata/sdk-model';
 import { IDashboardDateFilterConfigItem } from '@gooddata/sdk-model';
 import { IDashboardDefinition } from '@gooddata/sdk-model';
-import { IDashboardDrillEvent as IDashboardDrillEvent_2 } from '../../../types.js';
 import { IDashboardExportPresentationOptions } from '@gooddata/sdk-backend-spi';
 import { IDashboardFilterReference } from '@gooddata/sdk-model';
 import { IDashboardFilterView } from '@gooddata/sdk-model';
 import { IDashboardLayout } from '@gooddata/sdk-model';
 import { IDashboardLayoutContainerDirection } from '@gooddata/sdk-model';
 import { IDashboardLayoutItem } from '@gooddata/sdk-model';
-import { IDashboardLayoutProps as IDashboardLayoutProps_2 } from './types.js';
 import { IDashboardLayoutSection } from '@gooddata/sdk-model';
 import { IDashboardLayoutSectionHeader } from '@gooddata/sdk-model';
 import { IDashboardLayoutSizeByScreenSize } from '@gooddata/sdk-model';
 import { IDashboardObjectIdentity } from '@gooddata/sdk-model';
 import { IDashboardPermissions } from '@gooddata/sdk-model';
 import { IDashboardReferences } from '@gooddata/sdk-backend-spi';
-import { IDashboardRichTextProps as IDashboardRichTextProps_2 } from './types.js';
-import { IDashboardVisualizationSwitcherProps as IDashboardVisualizationSwitcherProps_2 } from './types.js';
 import { IDashboardWidget } from '@gooddata/sdk-model';
-import { IDashboardWidgetOverlay as IDashboardWidgetOverlay_2 } from '../../index.js';
 import { IDataView } from '@gooddata/sdk-backend-spi';
 import { IDateFilter } from '@gooddata/sdk-model';
 import { IDateFilterButtonProps } from '@gooddata/sdk-ui-filters';